Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Observer-Process Synchronization

 Previously, we introduced mixed-state presentations of HMCs and established their equivalence to random dynamical systems known as \emph{iterated function systems} (IFSs) \cite{Jurg20b}.
 We now briefly review this construction.
 (Readers familiar with the previous results may skip to \cref{sec:StructureInfiniteStateProcesses}.)

-Assume that an observer has a finite HMC presentation $M$ for a process $\Process$ that it is monitoring.
-Consider the \emph{observer-process synchronization problem} in which the observer determines at each moment $\Process$'s HMC state from observed process data.
-(An equivalent framing is that we assume $M$ is generating $\Process$ and the observer seeks to determine at each moment which state $\causalstate$ $M$ is in.)
+Assume that an observer has a finite HMC presentation $M$ for a process $\Process$.
+Consider the \emph{observer-process synchronization problem} in which the observer attempts to determine, at each moment, $M$'s state from observed data \cite{Jame10a}.
+Note that this is a dynamical problem---with every new symbol emitted, the state of $M$ may change.

-Since the process is hidden (and since $M$ is an HMC), the observer cannot directly detect the state.
-The observer's best guess initially is that the states occur according to $M$'s internal-state stationary distribution $\pi$.
-Using knowledge of $M$'s structure, the observer then refines this guess by monitoring the output data $\msym_{0} \, \msym_{1} \, \msym_{2} \ldots$ that $M$ generates.
+Since $M$ is an \emph{hidden} Markov chain, the observer cannot directly detect the state.
+With only knowledge of $M$'s structure, the observer's best guess is that the states occur according to $M$'s internal-state stationary distribution $\pi$.
+This distribution describes the proportion of time spent in each state as observation length approaches infinity, so by making this our initial guess, we assume $M$ has been generating $\Process$ long enough that we may ignore its initial condition.
+The observer then refines this guess by monitoring the output data $\msym_{0} \, \msym_{1} \, \msym_{2} \ldots$ that $M$ generates, and comparing this to their knowledge of $M$'s structure.
 If and when the observer knows with certainty in which state the process is, they have \emph{synchronized} to the process.